Endorze/spa-docker/README.md

 Reset the level if the player fails (i.e. runs out of attempts) You may choose whether a failed level allows retries or resets to level 0.

-Step 4: Create function to be able to start a game.
+Step 4: Create function that starts a game.
-This function should make the "gameboard" appear, and fill with cards.
-Perhaps starting with 6 cards, and for each level increase you add 2?
+This function should fill the "gameboard" with cards.
+Perhaps starting with 4 cards, and for each level increase you add 2?

 Step 5: Make sure cards are put into a new array which has been randomly sorted.